wp-plugins/magic-action-box/readme.txt

 = Can I place an action box on my website's sidebar? =

-Maybe on later updates.
-But, that is not the main reason this plugin was created.
-The primary purpose of magic action box is for you to follow two very effective marketing strategies.
-You can read all about this tip [here](http://www.magicactionbox.com/magic-action-box-training-1-the-key-to-making-more-sales-and-version-2-0-sneak-peak/?pk_campaign=LITE&pk_kwd=faq).
+Yes.
+In the WordPress Dashboard, go to the Widgets page and lookg for the Magic Action Box Widget (available only in Pro).

 = My action box doesn't seem to have any styles to it.
 What's wrong? =

 Make sure that your uploads directory wp-content/uploads/ is writeable (it usually is).
+Then save your action box or custom style again to allow the plugin to generate the required css code.

+= My action box has a lot of empty spaces and line breaks in it. =

+Go to Magic Action Box Settings -> Main Settings and check the Minify HTML Output checkbox.

 = My action box styles are gone.
 What did your update do? =